::use_course("njtierney/qmd4sci-materials") usethis

 - suggested workflow and hygiene

-- using R Markdown with pdf, html, and Word
+- using Quarto with pdf, html, and Word

 - what are some useful keyboard shortcuts